george-richardson/terraform-aws-stateless-secrets/modules/aws-cli-script/README.md

 # AWS CLI Script Terraform Module

-This module allows you to run a local-exec script with the AWS CLI configured similar to how you would configure a provisioner.
+This module allows you to run a local-exec script with the AWS CLI configured similar to how you would configure a provider.
 Optionally, a role can also be assumed before running the provided command.

 Note: No actions will be taken on destroy.
 Destroy provisioners do not have access to variables and so the AWS CLI cannot be safely configured.